cmints/website/pages/documentation/getting-started/index.md

 ## {what-is-cmints[Page heading] What is <fix>CMintS</fix>?}

 {what-is-cmints-p[Paragraph in 'What is CMintS' section]
-<fix>CMintS</fix> is a CMS and Static Site Generator that has been
+<fix>CMintS</fix> is a CMS and Static Site Generator for creating single and
-implemented with the Internationalization in mind. <fix>CMintS</fix> is quite easy to install, it has only few requirements.
+multi language websites. <fix>CMintS</fix> is quite easy to install, it has only few requirements.
 }

-{what-is-cmints-p2[Paragraph in 'What is CMintS' section] <strong>Note:</strong>
+{what-is-cmints-p3[Paragraph in 'What is CMintS' section] If you would like to get a quick start and deploy your first app to the web in almost no time, check [Quick Start](/quick-start) guide, it doesn't require any global installation, you just need to have a [Github](https://github.com/) account.
-<fix>CMintS</fix> is under extensive beta development.
-Contributions in form of
+}

-Bugreports, Documentation updates and Content Translations will help to boost the development speed up.
-Thanks for stars and word spreading.}❤️
+{what-is-cmints-p2[Paragraph in 'What is CMintS' section] Thanks for Github stars and word spreading.}❤️

 ## {install-cmints[Page heading] Requirements and installation}